This guide is to advise suppliers on how they can sell their products and services to the Trust.

 When Canal & River Trust has completed the evaluation of Invitations to Tender and reached a decision it will inform the successful and unsuccessful bidders in writing without delay.

-The Trust does not hold an approved supplier list, but with low value orders for goods and services, which are not available through existing contracts and framework, agreements the following will be used to identify potential sources of supply:
+The Trust does not hold an approved supplier list, but with low value orders for goods and services, which are not available through existing contracts and framework agreements, the following will be used to identify potential sources of supply:

 Canal & River Trust is committed to using electronic tools in support of its procurement activity and has developed an Enterprise Resource Planning (ERP) program for the purpose of trading electronically with suppliers.
 Canal & River Trust operates a purchase order mandatory policy, whereby official purchase orders will be issued by the ERP system in respect of all purchases it makes.
 This ensures that every invoice received can be matched to a purchase order and to the corresponding goods or services.
 Suppliers will need to have the capacity to accept purchase orders from the ERP system, via email, on a PDF attachment.

-Canal & River Trust is committed to pay suppliers in accordance with our agreed contract terms which are normally 30 days from the end of the month of invoice.
+Canal & River Trust is committed to paying suppliers in accordance with our agreed contract terms which are normally 30 days from the end of the month of invoice.
 In order to meet contractual obligations, it is important that your invoice provides the details required for Canal & River Trust to match it to the original order/contract.
 In particular, it is essential that you provide all information requested on the purchase order or as specified in the contract.
 If any of this information is missing, it may delay payment.

 Where the supplier lets a subcontract in connection with a Canal & River Trust contract then it should include similar prompt payment terms to the above in respect of payments to the subcontractor.